Lullaby, Studio Minailo, O. Festival, 2023

 Other recent career highlights include Ino in Händel's Semele under the baton of Richard Egarr with Het Residentie Orkest, and originating the role of JFK's mistress Mary Pinchot Meyer in LSD; the Opera at REDCAT in LA.
 She was a singing and dancing Queen of the Night in DJ Moz’art with Silbersee Opera, a pastiche dance-opera celebrating the life and works of the composer which played over 40 performances in major theaters throughout northern Europe to great critical acclaim.

 Laura is a champion of living composers and has premiered major works by Anne LeBaron, Erling Wold, Ellen Reid, Wouter Snoei, Virko Baley, Clark Suprynowicz and Forrest Pierce.
 The soprano was a young artist at the Teatro Real (Royal Opera of Spain) in Madrid (‘09-’10), Syracuse Opera in New York (’08) and received the Luciano Pavarotti Memorial Scholarship to attend the International Vocal Arts Institute in TelAviv, Israel.

-A Seattle native, Ms. Bohn has studied voice and theater extensively in Rome and Reggio-Emilia, Italy respectively.
-She is a graduate of the Dell ‘Arte International School of Physical Theater, holds a BFA in Vocal Performance from the California Institute of the Arts and a Master of Music degree from the Manhattan School of Music.
+A native of Seattle, Ms. Bohn has studied voice and theater extensively in Rome and Reggio-Emilia, Italy respectively.
+She is a graduate of the Dell ‘Arte International School of Physical Theater, holds a Master of Music degree from the Manhattan School of Music and a BFA in Vocal Performance from the California Institute of the Arts.
+Laura is on the voice faculty at ArtEZ Conservatory of the Arts, Arnhem, and the Re:Master Opera program at the Sandburg Institute Amsterdam.
+She divides her time between the U.S. and Europe, based in Amsterdam with her jazz drummer husband and son.